We are glad to be back at South Cumberland for the 2024 Savage Gulf Marathon!

 Where: Savage Gulf Park - Race start location is given a week before the event to all runners

 Cost: Marathon - $85, and 25k -$75

 The course will be a little different from the years before.
 The starting area will be in a new section that will be given out to all runners a week before the race.
 We have also added a new 25k (15 miles) section if you would rather have a shorter day : brutal, unforgiving, rocky, steep terrain you could imagine in between.

 Race is limited to the first 200 registrations.
 To qualify, all marathoners must have completed one marathon or longer race previously.
 Anyone can join the 25k.

-All participants will receive a participation glass.
+All participants will receive a participation award.
 The top 3 male and female finishers will receive rewards.